LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 * `_summary`
 * `_elements`

-The `_count` parameter can be used to request up to 1000 records matching the search criteria.
-An attempt to exceed this `_count` limit will not be honored and returned records will be capped at 1000.
-Any associated `_include` records are not considered in the `_count` limit.
+The `_count` parameter can be used to request up to 1000 resources matching the search criteria.
+An attempt to exceed this `_count` limit will not be honored and returned resources will be capped at 1000.
+Any associated `_include` or `_revinclude` resources are not considered in the `_count` limit.

+The `_include` and `_revinclude` parameters can be used to return resources related to the primary search results, in order to reduce the overall network delay of repeated retrievals of related resources.
+The number of `_include` or `_revinclude` resources returned for a single page of primary search results will be limited to 1000.
+If the number of resources to be returned exceeds 1000, the search will fail.

 The `:iterate` modifier is not supported for the `_include` parameter (or any other).